amplicity/Code-Predict/README.md

 ## Support
 Log an issue if you need help with anything!

-If you like Code Predict (and are using Brave) please consider setting a monthly tip, I greatly appreciate it!
+If you like Code Predict (and are using Brave) please consider setting a monthly BAT tip, I greatly appreciate it!

 I also accept and appreciate any other forms of crypto.

 ETH: 0xcb5512CC5A9d875e06604803b7E7c8D2c56Cb150

 SOL: 6kfob4TBtLjmoZEzzxwBQzLzupM2WhToeotZ8sBFtNyV